Nuxeo supports the following PostgreSQL version:

 Mass Import Specific Tuning

 When doing mass import you can disable the full-text trigger and full-text index.
-They must be dropped after a successful login on a running Nuxeo DM because DDL SQL commands are executed on the first access.
+They must be dropped after a successful login on a running Nuxeo instance, because DDL SQL commands are executed on the first access.

 ALTER TABLE fulltext DISABLE TRIGGER nx_trig_ft_update;